Services for Chemistry Faculty, Provided by the Chemistry Library

 New Books Plus allows you to virtually peruse new books received, either by subject area or by campus library.

-Workshops covering a variety of databases and other electronic products are offered each semester by the Science & Engineering Libraries.
+Workshops covering a variety of databases and other electronic products are offered each semester by the Physical Science Libraries.
 They are targeted specifically to Penn's sci-tech researchers.

 Need Proxy Borrowers?
 Up to 5 Penn people can be designated as proxy borrowers for you.
 See the Faculty Proxy Borrower Registration form for details.